citp/privacy-policy-historical/p/po/pol/poloniex.com.md

 ### Contacting Us

-If you have any questions about our Privacy Policy as outlined above, please contact us at [contact@poloniex.com](mailto:contact@poloniex.com).
+If you have any questions about our Privacy Policy as outlined above, please contact us through our [support center](http://poloniex.freshdesk.com/).